 Your Dermatologist will discuss the number of treatments your skin requires with you at your consultation.
 This will depend on your goals and the type of Tixel treatment you choose to have.
 With Tixel Glow, usually three to five treatments are required.
 Treatments are usually 4 weeks apart.
 With Tixel Intense and Super Intense one to three treatments are required, with intervals of 6 to 8 weeks.

 Treatment takes between 30 to 90 minutes depending on the size of the area which is treated.

-An anesthetic cream is applied to the face for twenty minutes.
+Please arrive to your appointment without wearing any make-up.
+The skin will be thoroughly cleaned.
+An anaesthetic cream may be applied to the face for twenty minutes.
 This minimises any discomfort.
 Once the skin is adequately numbed, treatment can take place.

 Several shots, each lasting a fraction of a second, are placed in a row so as to cover evenly the whole area being treated.
 A tiny sting, if anything, may be felt with each shot.

 Certain areas will receive two or more passes of Tixel.

 Much depends on the grade of treatment that is required.
 There is some redness immediately and a feeling of warmth or a mild sunburn.
 This continues for half an hour for a light treatment or for up to 24 hours following a stronger treatment

 As the redness subsides, the tiny grid marks (known as microcrusts) of the fractional treatment are see.
 They are typically a brown colour, and may peel or flake.
 These are present for 3 to 5 days.

 Grid marks and microcrusts may not always be present, and will depend on the type of treatment you have had.
 Some protocols, including heavier treatments, mean that grid marks and microcrusts are very short lived or absent.
 Sometimes microcrusts are only seen in in certain areas of the face.